pythonanywhere/help_pages/articles/AccessingMySQLFromOutsidePythonAnywhere.md

 ## MySQL Workbench

-If you're running MySQL Workbench, you can configure it to connect use a tunnel with settings like this using "Standard TCP/IP over SSH":
+If you're running MySQL Workbench, you can configure it with settings like this using "Standard TCP/IP over SSH":

 | Setting  | Value |
 |--|--|